Grandfather, 4 grandchildren killed by escaped Texas inmate are identified

 “These precious people who loved and were loved by so many will never be forgotten,” the statement said.
 “The impact on their family and friends cannot be overstated.”

-Kahan, who said he had been working with families of homicide victims for 34 years, added: "Just when you think you’ve seen it all, you haven’t.
-This is absolutely one of the most gut wrenching scenarios I’ve dealt with and I've seem a lot and been through a lot."
+Kahan, who said he had been working with homicide survivors for 34 years, added: “Just when you think you’ve seen it all, you haven’t.
+This is absolutely one of the most gut wrenching scenarios I’ve dealt with and I’ve seen a lot and been through a lot.”

 The family had been at their ranch in Centerville — a place they often went during the summer to hunt and fish — when they were killed, said David Crain, a longtime family friend.